SwanseaU-TTW/csc337_coursework1/README.md

 schema as discussed in
 <https://github.com/gicentre/litvis/blob/main/documents/tutorials/introduction/intro2.md>.

+**You don't have to use elm-vegalite** for this coursework.
+You can use another tool, like Altair if you want.
+However, **you must include images and code in the markdown files** to create your visualizations in whatever tool you used.
-There is a prepared set of files, complete some convenient npm commands to create the pdf submission at
+There is a prepared set of files at
 <https://github.com/SwanseaU-TTW/csc337_coursework1>.

 You are allowed and encouraged to further abstract the data,